NBA Rumors: ESPN Insider Explains Why Buddy Hield Is ‘Perfect Fit’ For Philadelphia 76ers

 Despite suffering another huge disappointment in the 2019-20 NBA season, the Philadelphia 76ers will continue to build the team around the young superstar duo of Joel Embiid and Ben Simmons.
-Rather than trading one of them, the Sixers are planning to add quality players that would help Embiid and Simmons carry the team next year.
-In the past months, they have already been linked to several players who are expected to be available on the trading block in the 2020 offseason, including Buddy Hield of the Sacramento Kings.
+Rather than trading one of them, the Sixers are planning to add quality players that would help the superstars carry the team next year.
+In the past months, the team has already been linked to several players who are expected to be available on the trading block in the 2020 offseason, including Buddy Hield of the Sacramento Kings.

 In a recent article, Kevin McCormick of 97.3 ESPN named four potential trade targets for the Sixers this fall.
 These include Chris Paul of the Oklahoma City Thunder, Terry Rozier of the Charlotte Hornets, Jrue Holiday of the New Orleans Pelicans, and Hield.
-Of all those players, McCormick believes that Hield should be on the top of the list of their offseason targets, saying that the veteran shooting guard is the “perfect fit” to Philadelphia.
+Of all those players, McCormick believes that Hield should be the highest priority among their offseason targets, saying that the veteran shooting guard is the “perfect fit” to Philadelphia.

 “Buddy Hield has been a name tied to the Sixers for a while now and for good reason, he is easily the perfect fit for what the Sixers need moving forward.
 Acquiring him in the offseason should be at the top of the Sixers’ list.
 Hield’s game is based around the one thing the Sixers need most, three-point shooting.
 Last season Hield shot just under 40% from three while shooting close to ten threes a game.
 Having an unconscious shooter from deep is exactly what the team needs to fix its spacing issues.”